 "Who wants to see me take off Snivelly's pants?" asked James.

-The small crowd cheered again, and with a swish of James' wand Snape's pants flew up to his knobby knees, leaving him exposed and swearing as he tried to cover himself with his hands.
+The small crowd cheered again, and with a swish of James' wand Snape's pants flew up to his knobby knees, leaving him exposed as he frantically tried to cover himself with his hands.

-Lupin looked up at that, his face flushed, and he quickly shoved his book into his bag and headed to the castle.
+Lupin looked up at that, his face flushed, and he quickly shoved his book into his bag, preparing to leave.

 "Where are you going, Moony?" asked Sirius, still laughing.

-Lupin muttered an excuse Harry failed to hear, and as Snape fell to the ground again, struggling to wrap his robes around him and get his pants up, the memory swirled.
+Lupin muttered an excuse Harry failed to hear, and as Snape fell to the ground again, struggling to wrap his robes around himself and get his pants up, the memory swirled.

-Harry seemed to fly through shifting shapes and colours until his surroundings solidified and he stood on a hilltop, the wind whistling through the branches of a few leafless trees.
-The adult Snape was panting, dropped to his knees in front of Dumbledore.
+Harry seemed to fly through shifting shapes and colours until his surroundings solidified.
+He stood on a hilltop, the wind whistling through the branches of a few leafless trees.
+Snape was there, but he was an older now, and he was panting, dropped to his knees in front of Albus Dumbledore.

 "I—I come with a warning—no, a request—please—"